 Question 2: How do you feel about incentives for completing a survey?
 Especially with virtual surveys?

 Incentives can be great motivators!
-Consider how much time are you asking of someone for their participation.
-If it’s more than an hour, then incentives as simple as food, or a gift card as a thank you for the time they spent with you, can go a long way.
+Consider how much time you are asking of someone for their participation.
+If it’s more than an hour, then incentives as simple as food or a gift card as a thank you can go a long way.
 If it’s for a very short amount of time, less than half an hour, an incentive can still be motivating.
 You’re still asking someone to take time out of their day, often driving to your survey location.
 So it helps to reward their effort.

 Most people do care and feel a sense of obligation.
 They want to participate to support and improve their community.
 There’s a natural desire to gather and discuss the issues that concern them.
 But even still, incentives can be the extra encouragement that secures their participation, especially when you’re asking for a lot of their time.